dallinbjohnson/ScorpionJS/docs/ROADMAP.md

         *   Integration tests for services, hooks, transports, and plugins.
         *   End-to-end tests for common application scenarios.
         *   Performance and benchmark tests.
+        *   *Guidance on recommended testing libraries and tools (e.g., Jest, Vitest, Playwright for E2E).*
+        *   *Detailed strategies for unit, integration, and end-to-end testing of services, hooks, plugins, and transports.*
+        *   *Best practices for mocking and stubbing dependencies in a service-oriented architecture.*
+        *   *Ensuring test coverage for multi-runtime compatibility.*
         *   Test across all supported JavaScript runtimes and against the client library.